Tron0/AkladellWebsite/rules.md

 **Saving Throw Bonus:** Illusionists receive a +1 bonus to resist all mind-influencing or illusionary magical effects and spells, like Charm Person, Confusion, or Phantasmal Force.
-This includes when these effects originate from a magic item or a monster’s special abilities.
+This includes when these effects originate from a magic item or a monster's special abilities.

 Illusionists gain a bonus of +2 on all saving throw rolls against spells, including spells from magic wands and staffs.<>